FINDING FLAMINGOS IN SOUTHERN AFRICA

 TOP FIVE DESTINATIONS

-Big Five and other beautiful wildlife aside, witnessing masses of sunrise pink flamingos are as much as a spectacular African experience as seeing a herd of elephants.
+Big Five and other beautiful wildlife aside, witnessing masses of sunrise pink flamingos in Southern Africa, are as much as a spectacular African experience as seeing a herd of elephants.

 The striking contrast of bright pink flamingos against the deep blue African sky is a sight that perfectly complements that of the golden savannahs witnessed on safari.
 These long-legged birds are extremely evolved to survive in extreme environments.
 If you know where to look, you can witness these incredible birds in their native habitat.
 Here are our top places to find flamingos in Africa: